 Below are opening statements we have given at trial in civil injury cases.
 The PDF files are actual trial transcripts from trials, including a number of million dollar plus verdicts.
+We also have a draft opening statement further below.

 Our firm has a history of getting exceptional results for our clients at trial.
 It all begins with the opening.
 There is a new school of thought about the best way for plaintiffs' counsel to present an opening statement.
 It would be nice to pretend we invented this format.
 But our approach is liberally stolen from Don Keenen (Reptile) and David Ball (Damages and Reptile).